-The SIP-AAA interface MUST allow AAA servers to authorize any SIP request, except CANCEL.
+The SIP-AAA interface MUST allow AAA servers to authorize any SIP request, except CANCELs and ACKs for non-2xx final responses.

-CANCEL is a hop-by-hop request that can be generated by proxies.
-SIP servers receiving a CANCEL do not challenge it, as they would do with an end-to-end request.
-Instead, they check that the entity sending the CANCEL is the same as the one that generated the request being canceled.
+CANCELs and ACKs for non-2xx final responses are hop-by-hop requests that can be generated by proxies.
+SIP servers receiving a CANCEL or a ACK for a non-2xx final response do not challenge them, as they would do with an end-to-end request.
+Instead, they check at the transport or network layer that the entity sending the CANCEL or the ACK is the same as the one that generated the request being canceled or acked.

-2.3.2 Information transfer
+2.3.2 Information Transfer

 The SIP-AAA interface MUST allow transfering a wide range or set of information to be used to make an authorization decision.
+In particular, the SIP-AAA interface MUST allow a AAA server that is making an authorization decision to deliver the user profile to the SIP entity.
+Such a user profile may provide further information about the authorization decision to the SIP entity.